Tinumourya/login-page/README.md

-# login-page
+Login Page Project

-A basic login page created using HTML, CSS, and JavaScript with form validation and responsive layout.
+A simple login page created using HTML, CSS, and JavaScript.
+Includes form validation and a responsive layout.